 In the meantime, our research in the archive turned out to be successful.
 We found one of the orders of the military counterintelligence investigators who directly mentioned Wallenberg and his transfer from Lefortovskaya to the Internal (Lubyanka) Prison in late February 1947.
 This discovery was the first documentary evidence of Wallenberg’s presence in Moscow prisons in 1947 found by independent researchers.
 The previous document, the so-called “Report” about Wallenberg’s death, written by Colonel Alexander Smoltsov, chief of the Medical section of the Internal Prison, was released by the KGB in February 1957.
 Since then, the Soviet authorities claimed that this was the only archival document found in the KGB archives that mentioned the name of Wallenberg.
 And, contrary to these statements, we found another archival document!
 Later we found a second document with Wallenberg’s name.
 Also, we found a document with the name of Vilmos Langfelder, Wallenberg’s driver who was arrested in Hungary together with Wallenberg.
 This was the first documentary proof that Langfelder, in fact, was kept in MGB investigative prisons in Moscow.

 In addition, in the documents we examined we identified two former SMERSH/MGB investigators involved in the Wallenberg case who probably knew what happened to Wallenberg, who were alive and lived in Moscow–Boris Solovov and Pavel Grishaev.
 When I called Boris Solovov on the phone from the Swedish Embassy, he refused to talk to me about Wallenberg, saying that he need to receive an order for this.
 It was unclear whether he meant the order of the leadership of the KGB or of the Communist Party.
+I told this story to the correspondent of The Washington Post.
 Later Solovov was interviewed by the Swedish and Russian officials, but he gave a vague and controversial testimony about Wallenberg.

 At the time, the public interest in the Wallenberg case was very high.
 Arseny and I were invited to talk about our research to various audiences, especially after Rodnyansky’s documentary was publicly shown.
 We were interviewed on the TV, I was also invited to the then new independent radio station “Echo Moskvy” and during the transmission, answered questions about Wallenberg coming on the phone from listeners.